Reviews12 min read

 • Steep learning curve — the feature depth that makes it powerful also makes initial setup overwhelming

-• UI feels dated in places — despite Canvas, some modules still look like 2015 software
+• UI feels outdated in some areas — despite Canvas, certain modules still look like 2015 software

-• Customer support quality varies significantly — lower-tier plans get slower, less helpful responses
+• Customer support varies — lower-tier plans get slower, less helpful responses

 • Deluge scripting has a real learning curve with limited external resources compared to Salesforce's Apex

-• Reporting customization requires patience — powerful but far from intuitive
+• Reporting customization requires patience — powerful but not intuitive

-• Zia AI features locked behind Enterprise tier — budget-tier users miss out on the most compelling differentiator
+• Zia AI features locked behind Enterprise tier — budget users miss out on the most compelling differentiator

 Who Is Zoho CRM Best For?

-Growing SMBs (10-200 employees) who need a serious CRM without enterprise pricing.
+Growing SMBs (10-200 employees) that need a serious CRM without enterprise price tags.
 The Professional plan delivers serious capability at a price that won't require a board meeting to approve.

 Zoho One subscribers — if you're already paying for Zoho's suite, Zoho CRM is the obvious choice.
 The ecosystem integration creates genuinely compounding value across tools.

 Budget-conscious sales teams that need workflow automation, lead scoring, and multichannel communication.
-At ~$23-40/user/month, you're getting features that cost significantly more elsewhere — we're talking 2-3x more with comparable platforms.
+At ~$23-40/user/month, you're getting features that cost 2-3x more elsewhere.

 International businesses — Zoho CRM supports multiple currencies, languages, and compliance frameworks.
 It's used in 180+ countries, which isn't just a vanity stat — it means the localization actually works.